Skip to main content

 • Ensure the metric reflects both user success and business success.

-• Avoid anything that can be easily manipulated or that looks good but does not matter.
+• Avoid anything that can be easily manipulated.

 • Check whether improving the metric improves retention.